-A similar scheme operates in the NEM.
+The level of the allowance is in line with a similar scheme that operates in the NEM.
 The AER has set allowances for distribution companies of 0.075 per cent of target revenue.
 This allows the smallest distributor in the NEM (Power and Water) to spend \$1.5 million and the largest distributor (Ausgrid) to spend \$7 million over a five-year regulatory period.

-The AER is currently developing a similar allowance for transmission companies.
-It proposes to set allowances for transmission companies of 0.1 per cent of target revenue.
-This would allow the smallest transmission company (TasNetworks) up to \$1 million and the largest transmission company (Powerlink) up to \$4 million over a five-year regulatory period.
+The allowance for transmission companies is 0.1 per cent of target revenue.
+This allows the smallest transmission company (TasNetworks) up to \$1 million and the largest transmission company (Powerlink) up to \$4 million over a five-year regulatory period.

-In the issues paper, the ERA proposed setting the allowance for Western Power at a similar level.
-Based on the AA4 target revenue, this would equate to approximately \$7 million over the five-year regulatory period, or \$1.4 million each year.
+Based on the AA4 target revenue, an allowance of 0.08 per cent equates to approximately \$7 million over the five-year regulatory period, or \$1.4 million each year, which is about \$1.17 for each customer each year.